-Avery Shaw joined Beauxwright as a development manager in 2021, and leads investments including acquisitions, development and construction management activities of residential and commercial properties across the Southeast.
+Avery S. Rogers joined Beauxwright as a development manager in 2021, and leads investments including acquisitions, development and construction management activities of residential and commercial properties across the Southeast.
 She brings unique experience in real estate capital markets, project execution, market analysis and underwriting.
 Here she discusses growing up in as the daughter of a commercial real estate developer, the changes she has seen as a native Charlottean, and her passion for empowering women through charitable efforts.

 You received your B.S. from Kenan-Flagler Business School at the University of North Carolina at Chapel Hill and worked in two sales-related roles prior to joining Beauxwright.
 What drew you to Beauxwright, and what ultimately made you decide to join the team?

 I have previous experience as a retail investment sales broker, which exposed me to one facet of the CRE industry, but I was looking for more exposure to the principal side.
 The possibility of influencing the sustainable growth of Charlotte, which is where I’m from, and other burgeoning cities in the Southeast attracted me to Beauxwright.
 Not to mention the entrepreneurial freedom (with a healthy dose of discernment) you get to exercise as a developer.
 In combination with these opportunities, what ultimately made me decide to join the Beauxwright team was knowing I would be working with a great group, getting to build meaningful relationships from within and with our partners/investors, and growing with a team that has a significant forward-looking pipeline.

 You mentioned that your family works in commercial real estate in Charlotte.
 Did this contribute to your interest in real estate?
 Did you always think it would be a part of your future?